 In the early stages of Independence Day, the theater is home to the National Assembly of the Democratic Republic of Vietnam.
 Meanwhile, the area around the theater was the fierce battle between the Viet Minh and the French military, Japan.

-Come during the day to admire the typical colonial architecture of the theater.
-Walk around the immense garden front of the theater to see the fullness of every corner of this grand, imposing structure with Gothic and neo-classical lines interspersed.
+You may buy an entrance ticket to some concerts and special shows.
+We sure that you will admire the typical colonial architecture of the theater.
+Walk around the immense garden in front of the theater to see the fullness of every corner of this grand, imposing structure with Gothic and neo-classical lines interspersed.

 Address: 01 Trang Tien, Hanoi